ki65/Termux-Login-v1.2/README.md

     press ctrl + x and then y to save.

-    Now open Your Termux this script is autorun and secure termux.
+    Now open Your Termux this script is auto run and secure termux.